 Going back to an older version of WordPress is only justifiable if it is necessary to solve the bugs.
 If the latest version of WordPress is not compatible with one of your plugins (and that plugin is in the process of upgrading), rolling WordPress back while waiting for the plugin update is an option.

-If you enjoyed reading this article about how to revert WordPress to previous version, you should read these as well:
+If you enjoyed reading this article on how to revert WordPress to previous version, you should check out this one about fixing the destination folder already exists.